Chapel of St. Thomas Aquinas

 - A three-story atrium with a spiral staircase connecting all four levels.
-Adjoining the atrium is a large open area which serves as a “living room” for the UST community.
+Adjoining the atrium is a large open area which serves as a “living room” for the St. Thomas community.
 There are 9 flat panel screens located in this area that broadcast digital signage.

-- Dining facilities include T’s where ethnic dishes and meals are prepared to order; the View, named for fantastic views of Palmer Field, O’Shaughnessy Stadium and the Lower Quad.
-Students may select from fresh, local and sustainable product to be prepared right in front of them by one of UST’s talented chefs.
+- Dining facilities include T’s which has a variety of made-to-order and grab-and-go options; the View, named for fantastic views of Palmer Field, O’Shaughnessy Stadium and the Lower Quad.
+Students may select from fresh, local and sustainable product to be prepared right in front of them by one of St. Thomas' talented chefs.

-- Scooters - 6,900 square feet of recreational space including pool tables, electronic dart stations, gaming tables, and a 1,554 square foot dance floor
+- Scooters - 6,900 square feet of recreational space including a pool table, air hockey, bubble hockey, gaming tables, and a 1500 square foot dance floor.

 - Art Gallery

-- Tommie Central - hub of activity combining former box office, information desk and switchboard operations.
+- Tommie Central - the university's main information desk and switchboard operations.